- Understanding Criminal Charges

-Can You Be Charged with a Crime Without Knowing Understanding the Legal Implications
+- Can You Be Charged Without Knowing?

 Being charged with a crime is a serious matter that can have significant consequences on your life.
 However, what happens if you find yourself facing criminal charges without fully understanding the legal implications?
 Can you be held accountable for a crime you didn’t even know you were committing?